 Dr. Ram received his B.Tech. in Electrical Engineering from the Indian Institute of Technology, New Delhi.
 He was the valedictorian of his class and received the President of India’s Gold Medal for best undergraduate performance.
 He received his M.S. in Computer Science from the University of Illinois at Urbana-Champaign, and his Ph.D. degree from Yale University for his dissertation on “Question-Driven Understanding: An Integrated Theory of Story Understanding, Memory, and Learning”.
 He has published 3 books and over 100 scientific articles in international forums.

-Dr. Ram specializes in connecting research to technology innovation and business strategy.
-He has co-founded four startups: Inquus (OpenStudy), an online social learning network for students and faculty; Enkia (acquired by Sentiment360), which developed AI software for social media applications; Cobot Health, a social network for healthcare information; and Ardext, which provided software for testing electronic components and systems.
+Dr. Ram has a proven track record in driving research to successful commercialization.
+A serial entrepreneur, he specializes in technology innovation and business strategy.
+He has co-founded four startups: Inquus (OpenStudy), an online social learning network for students and faculty; Enkia (acquired by Sentiment360), which developed AI software for social media applications; Cobot Health, a social network for healthcare; and Ardext, which provided software for testing electronic components and systems.

 Dr. Ram is a closet anthropologist and loves travel, people and culture.